On this page:

 - we can reduce emissions with clean coal,

-- don’t worry, the technology to fix this is coming, and
+- don’t worry; the technology to fix this is coming,

-- Anger: They can react with anger, for example, attacking the messengers of the bad news about fossil fuels, by saying that greenies stopped hazard reduction burning and so caused the recent fires.
+- Anger: They can react with anger, for example, attacking the messengers of the bad news about fossil fuels, saying that greenies stopped hazard reduction burning, and so caused the recent fires.

-- Depression: They can be overcome by depression or despair, believing things like “We have already blown it.
+- Depression: They can be overcome by depression or despair, believing things like, “We have already blown it.
 There is nothing we can do”.
-They can also resort to “flight” and try to not think about climate, e.g. not watching David Attenborough wildlife shows.
+They can also resort to “flight” and try to not think about climate, e.g., not watching David Attenborough wildlife shows to avoid distress.